rapiddweller/rapiddweller-benerator-ce/doc/data_generation_concepts.md

 ### "map" post-processing

 For mapping imported (or generated) values, you can use a convenient literal syntax, listing mappings in a comma-separated list of assignments in the form original_value ->` mapped_value.

+!!! danger
     Values need to be literals here too, so don't forget the quotes around strings and characters!

 This is a postprocessing step, so it can be combined with an arbitrary generation strategy.

 Example